ejhedman/drugbot/public/docs/faq.md

 - **Authentication**: Supabase Auth
 - **Real-time**: Supabase real-time subscriptions

-### Q: Can I integrate DrugBot with other systems?
+### Q: Can I integrate Drugissimo with other systems?
-**A:** DrugBot provides RESTful APIs that can be integrated with other systems.
+**A:** Drugissimo provides RESTful APIs that can be integrated with other systems.
 See the API documentation for technical details about available endpoints and data formats.

-### Q: Is DrugBot open source?
+### Q: Is Drugissimo open source?
-**A:** DrugBot is built with open-source technologies, but the application itself may have proprietary components.
+**A:** Drugissimo is built with open-source technologies, but the application itself may have proprietary components.
 Check with your system administrator for licensing details.

-### Q: Can I run DrugBot locally?
+### Q: Can I run Drugissimo locally?
-**A:** Yes, DrugBot can be run locally for development purposes.
+**A:** Yes, Drugissimo can be run locally for development purposes.
 See the main README for setup instructions and requirements.

 ---